Stefanough/SFA_BLG/source/notes/unix-and-linux-notes.html.markdown

 **Vi** - The ancestor of Vim, vi was written in 1976 by Bill Joy.

-**POISX** - Portable Operating System Interface (POISX) is a set of standards encompassing api's, command line shells, utilities, with the goal being software compatibility with variants and offshoots of Unix.
+**POSIX** - Portable Operating System Interface (POSIX) is a set of standards encompassing APIs, command line shells, utilities, with the goal being software compatibility with variants and offshoots of Unix.

 **Unix-like**